danbz/aesthetic-programming/source/8-Que(e)ryData/Readme.md

 SyntaxError: missing ) after argument list
 ```

 B. **Runtime errors** happen during the execution of a program and can cause a program to terminate unexpectedly if an exception is not thrown while the syntax is correct.

-This is why they are also called exceptions (e.g. TypeError or ReferenceError in the Firefox browser).
+The web browser console is the place to understand the errors.
+Below shows an example of the runtime error in relation to the wrong API key sent to the server:

 ```
-TypeError: Cannot read property 'indexOf' of undefined
-    at e.loadImage (p5.min.js:10)
-    at draw (sketch09.js:43)
-    at e.d.redraw (p5.min.js:9)
-    at e.<anonymous> (p5.min.js:8)
+> p5.js says: It looks like there was a problem loading your json.
+Try checking if the file path is correct, or running a local server.
 ```

-**Exception handling** is normally used to do something (or even stop the process) when the program, or more specifically a function, cannot run as it should.
-It has a wide range of use because the syntax of `Try & Catch`[^catch] is simply to try to do something and catch the errors if there are any.
-For real-time situations, especially when dealing with files or other input/output devices, Try/Catch/Finally/Throw exceptions can be useful to impose more control on the program.

-In this chapter's sample code, we use `Try` and `Catch`[^catch] exceptions to keep the code running in the function `draw()`.
-Usually a programmer tries to anticipate possible errors as in this case but no one knows exactly when they will occur and when will stop.
-In this case, it depends on the computer and network speed to handle the API request and image loading.
-Of course in this specific example, if we already know the image URL before the program starts we can even program the link in the `preload()` function.
-However, the web API only returns the image URL in the form of a JSON file when the program is executed.
-No pixel information can be extracted if the program hasn't loaded the image fully.
-In that sense, it is necessary to find ways to deal with this situation: both getting and then loading the image before extracting the pixel's color values.

-The use of exception handling, then, is to allow the program to "recover from errors and continue execution".[^louden] The `catch` syntax prevents the program from stopping from critical errors in this case.
-This is why a runtime error message appeared on the web console log `TypeError: "path is undefined"` but is still able to continue running the sample code.
-Therefore, `Try` and `Catch` exceptions is used in this case to keep the code running until the image is loaded sucessfully, and further continue the line color visualization.

 C. **Logical errors** are arguably the hardest errors to locate as they deal with logic not syntax.
 The code may still run perfectly but the result is not what was expected.
 This indicates a discrepancy between what we think and how the computer actually processes the instructions.